 If you have any concerns about our use of your personal information, you can make a complaint to us by contacting us.

 You can also complain to the ICO if you are unhappy with how we have handled your data.
 The ICO’s contact details are:

 We may make changes to this privacy notice from time to time.
 The latest version will be available on our website.

 Our use of Google Analytics

 We use Google Analytics to monitor how our website is being used so we can make improvements.
-Our use of Google Analytics requires us to pass to Google your IP address (but no other information) – Google uses this information to prepare site usage reports for us, but Google may also share this information with other Google services.
-In particular, Google may use the data collected to contextualize and personalize the ads of its own advertising network.
+Our use of Google Analytics requires us to pass your IP address (but no other information) to Google – Google uses this information to prepare site usage reports for us, but Google may also share this information with other Google services.
+Google may use the data collected to contextualise and personalise the advertisements of its own advertising network.
 Related information: